bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     cancer and germline projects.
 Behaves similarly to the related BAM/CRAM setting.
 You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
-IP Restrict
+IP restrict
     Restrict project access to specific IP addresses if this is set.
-IP Allow List
+IP allow list
     List of accepted IP addresses for the IP Restrict setting.

 When creating a new project, the following fields are included: